parmag/fixefid/README.md

 Integer age = record.getValueAsInteger(PersonRecordField.age)
 ```

 this is a very simple example for getting started.
+You can create complex records with formatters for decimal, date, boolean.
+You can create custom formatters, change the default behavior for the pad fields, create custom validators and many others features.

 Here the <a href="./fixefid/doc" target="_blank">Javadoc</a>